Old Pianos Hauled Away

-Recently I have donated twenty pianos to schools in Cambodia, and twenty more pianos to schools in Viet Nam, and two pianos to Zambia, and hundreds to Peru.
+Recently I have donated twenty pianos to schools in Cambodia, and ten pianos to schools in Viet Nam, and two pianos to Zambia, and hundreds to Peru.
 If you know anyone locally who wants a piano, please let me know.
 I am always looking for outlets for these pianos: starving musicians, foster children beginning piano lessons, artists who would like an endless supply of piano parts, metal sculptors, and wood workers who are looking for old-growth wood and unusual pieces, school art classes, or projects for people with nothing else to do.

 Regardless of its fate, I guarantee that your piano will not end up in a landfill.

 (I do not do what happens in this NY Times article: For More Pianos, Last Note Is Thud in the Dump – NY Times.com ARTS | December 31, 1969, Video Library Player: A Requiem for Pianos O’Mara Meehan Piano Movers has been the business since 1874.
 The vice president, Brian O’Mara, laments the fact he has to dispose of five to ten pianos a month.)